el-vida/NoisyNeuroSIM/README.md

 Here is a brief explanation of variable names, which are used later in the commands as substitutions for your individual case, like path names or ids.

-TIM_ID is cour RWTH ID.
+TIM_ID                     is cour RWTH ID. <br />

-PATH_TO_NEUROSIM is your local path to the NeuroSIM folder.
+PATH_TO_NEUROSIM           is your local path to the NeuroSIM folder. <br />

-HPC_PATH_TO_NEUROSIM is the path to the NeuroSIM folder on the HPC cluster.
+HPC_PATH_TO_NEUROSIM       is the path to the NeuroSIM folder on the HPC cluster. <br />

-JOB-ID is the specific ID of your job submitted to the HPC cluster by calling the jobscript using sbatch.
+JOB-ID                     is the specific ID of your job submitted to the HPC cluster by calling the jobscript using sbatch. <br />

 ### 4.1  - LOGGING IN, SYNCHRONIZING